StonyBrookDB/odprediction/README.md

 # odprediction
+## Feature Selection
+This folder includes that files for feature selection and preparation data needed for matrix construction.\
 ## Feature Matrix Construction
 This folder includes that files for feature matrix construction from raw data.\
 The content for each file used in the code:\
 e2p: mapping from encounter id to patient id\
-icd9toicd10: mapping from icd 9 code to icd 10 code, based on the table at https://www.health.govt.nz/nz-health-statistics/data-references/mapping-tools/mapping-between-icd-10-and-icd-9\
+icd9toicd10: mapping from icd 9 code to icd 10 code, based on the table at https://www.health.govt.nz/nz-health-statistics/data-references/mapping-tools/mapping-between-icd-10-and-icd-9 \
 position: mapping from encounter id to the position of the encounter in the patient's feature matrix\
 opce: clinical evnets information for OD patients\
 opdx: diagnosis information for OD patients\